Handling Holiday Hassles With A Co-Parent Who Hates You

 Heather felt hopeless, helpless and overwhelmed by Brian’s unrelenting antics.
 She just didn’t understand why it had to be this way.

-Although your Ex’s holiday hate campaign may feel up close and personal, the truth is it’s often not about you.
+Although your co-parent’s holiday hate campaign may feel up close and personal, the truth is it’s often not about you.
 High-conflict parents usually have a lot more going on under the hood than the fact that they were once married to you.
 Typically, there is a host of underlying issues that contribute to their “my way or the highway” attitudes such as an intense need for control, depression, low self-esteem, inability to tolerate rejection, unresolved bitterness, family history or mental health issues.

 Coparents with high-conflict personalities don’t know how to manage their emotions effectively.
 They tend to use anger, blame and shame as outlets for their own frustration and fear.
 Not surprisingly when the holidays hit, emotions go into overdrive.
 Instead of managing their feelings responsibly, high-conflict parents set their sights on making you miserable.